- Other Rooms

 Give Your Kitchen a FaceliftBy: Danny Lipford

 If you thought you had to spend $20,000 and up on a brand new kitchen think again.
-We have a simple, three-step plan that will take ten years off your kitchen without breaking your bank.
-Whether you are planning to stay in your home or are trying to sell it, a “kitchen facelift” is one of the best investments you can make in your home.
+We have a simple, three-step plan that will take ten years off your kitchen without breaking the bank.
+Whether you are planning to stay in your home or are trying to sell it, an inexpensive kitchen facelift is one of the best investments you can make in your home.

 There are two ways to get great looking cabinets without completely replacing them.
-(Interested in completely replacing them?
-Read How To Get The Most Kitchen And Bath Cabinets For Your Money.)
 One is simply ordering replacement doors, which can completely change the look of cabinets and still provide a tremendous savings.
 An even more affordable choice, however, would be to simply refinish the existing doors.

 For a finishing touch, be sure to find some interesting new hardware for your doors and you are on your way to beautiful new looking kitchen.